haniye7122/YOLOv8-Object-Detection-in-Video/README.md

 # Features
 Detect objects in video files using the YOLOv8 model.
 Visualize detected objects with bounding boxes and class labels.
+# Requirements
+Before running the code, ensure you have Anaconda installed on your system.
+Install Anaconda: If you don't have it yet, you can download and install Anaconda from here.
+Create a new Anaconda environment for the project:
+`conda create -n yolov8-env python=3.8`